Portfolio-Advanced-software/.github/Personal development.md

 # Personal development
 This document will describe my intentions for my further development as a software engineer.
 As I am approaching the last year of my study I'm getting a clearer picture of what I want and don't want.
+I want to go in the direction of a full-stack developer, but am certain that I don't want to be doing that for the bigger part of my life.
+This means I want to switch different job positions over time and don't stay to long in one place.
+I will be telling about me steps to finish my study and what I want my future to look like.

 ## Minor